The irony of a narcissist saying, “You’re crazy.”

-This also means we start to question our own sanity, was it them?
+This also means we start to question our own sanity.
+Was it them?
 Is it me?
 If only I?
 Am I crazy?
 Did I do that?
 Why don’t I remember that?
 This, again, is mainly down to the gaslighting from the narcissist, psychological abuse that gets you to doubt your own reality and sanity.
 We lose more trust within ourselves and our own capabilities.

 We then also start to no longer feel in control of our own lives, all our hopes and decision-making they promise and don’t deliver, as the narcissist has questioned continuously what we are doing, where we are going, our choice in how we dress, we might start to worry that our own individual choice doesn’t please them and might start arguments with them, so we end up asking them, we start doubting ourselves and running our choices through them and going with what they approve of rather than what we do.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 The online courses are available by Elizabeth Shaw.

 To help with overcoming the trauma bond and anxiety course.

 Elizabeth Shaw is not a Doctor or a therapist.
 She is a mother of five, a blogger, a survivor of narcissistic abuse, and a life coach, She always recommends you get the support you feel comfortable and happy with.
 Finding the right support for you.
 Elizabeth has partnered with BetterHelp (Sponsored.) where you will be matched with a licensed councillor, who specialises in recovery from this kind of abuse.

 What is?
 And how to handle the smear campaigns.